alik15/obsidian-git-sync/learningandguides/Kubernetes/Kubernetes Deployment Guide.md

 ### 3.4 Joining worker Nodes
 ####  Kubeadm Join
 - Use the kubeadm join you got from kubeadm init
 - Do this on both nodes

 ![[Pasted image 20230818202426.png]]

+### 3.5 TLS Certificates

+You will need to do this in order to avoid this error

 ### 4 Verifying the Deployment